WebArtWork/GitScripting/README.md

 Initialize git repository with selected branch.
 Require as second parameter repo link. ex: `i git@github.com:WebArtWork/GitScripting.git stage`

 ## pa
-This command unite the update group of commands, require as second parameter the message for commit and updating the currne branch. ex: `pa 'Updating readme file'`<br>
+This command unite the update group of commands, require as second parameter the message for commit and updating the current branch. ex: `pa 'Updating readme file'`<br>
 At start it do `add Message_Provided` then push.

 ## pull